Skip to main content

 Search Results

 In the lower part of the screen you'll see a list of Tasks that meet your search criteria.
-The search results will display columns for Task Owner and the Task Status.
+The search results will display columns for Task Owner and Task Status.

 Manage Individual Tasks